-An Educate!-trained Mentor provides world-class leadership, entrepreneurship and workforce readiness training to 40 Educate!
+An Educate!-trained Mentor provides world-class leadership, entrepreneurship, and workforce readiness training to 40 Educate!
 Scholars at each partner school during the course of a year and a half.
-Scholars are selected using a competitive application process that prioritizes gender balance, student need, and their interest in the program.
+Scholars are selected using a competitive application process that prioritizes gender balance, student need, and interest in the program.
 The curriculum includes 80-minute lessons delivered weekly and is designed to build 21st century skills.
 (See a sample lesson.)

 Student Business Clubs

 Educate!’s Scholars recruit other students to join them in forming a Student Business Club.
 Student Business Clubs provide an experiential platform for students to acquire critical 21st century and business/employability skills that will enable them to meet the demands of the labor market or create their own jobs if that market fails them.
 With support from the Educate!
 Mentor and an Associate Teacher, students start one or more enterprises in a team.
 In the last term students prepare for the annual National Student Business Competitionorganized by Educate!, which enables them to build on business skills they’ve learned like public speaking and presentation.

 Scholars are mentored through the challenges they face in starting enterprises and community initiatives.
 Additionally, the Scholars provide peer mentorship for lower secondary students.
 Each Scholar is encouraged to mentor at least three lower secondary students, creating impact throughout the school and helping Scholars develop communication and management skills.